monoguitari/git-docker-test/README.md

 # git-docker-test
-Getting familiar with github and docker interaction
+Getting familiar with github and docker interaction test